Kennybello099/IoTWeatherReporting/README.md

 Install Libraries:

-For Arduino: Install the DHT library and a TTS library (e.g., Adafruit TTS).
+For Arduino: Install the DHT library and a TTS library (Adafruit TTS).

 For Raspberry Pi: Install Adafruit_DHT and gTTS (or pyttsx3).